fastlane-old/enhancer/README.md

 `enhancer` runs run on [Heroku](https://www.heroku.com/).
 The [fastlane](https://fastlane.tools) track the number of failed actions to monitor the actions that don't work as reliable as expected.

-You can see the generated stats on [https://enhancer.fastlane.tools/](https://enhancer.fastlane.tools/) and the graphs on [https://enhancer.fastlane.tools/graphs](https://enhancer.fastlane.tools/graphs).
+You can see the generated stats on [https://enhancer.fastlane.tools/](https://enhancer.fastlane.tools/).

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.